sjsrey/pysal_introduction/pysal.md

 XXXX.
 Interoperability includes not only read support but also conversion between these different formats and write support.

+The weights module also has highly optimized methods for extracting topology from polygon shapefiles to generate rook or queen based spatial weight structures.
+The weights class itself has a number of useful methods such as checking for asymmetries in the neighbor relations, detection of islands (disconnected observations) and the support of various transformations on the weights including row standardization, variance standarardization and XX.

-## Computational Geometry.
+## Computational Geometry
+Many of the modules in PySAL make use of computational geometry algorithms, and we have centralized the latter in the computational geometry module.
+For example, given a set of points, the CG module supports the construction of a number of data structures including: Voronoi tessellations and minimum spanning trees, Gabriel graphs, sphere of influence graphs and relative neighbor graphs.
+These in turn can be used by the weights module to define neighbor relations.
+The CG module also implements a number of efficient spatial data indices that support particular types of queries including point in polygon, segment intersection, projections of points onto segments and related operations.

-## Clustering.
+## Clustering

+Methods for defining regions on a set of areal units are implemented in the clustering module.
+The key approach is the max-p algorithm which is a heuristic that attempts to find the maximum number of regions that satisfy some minimum floor constraint, such as the size of the population in a region or the number of areas combined, while maximizing intraregional homogeneity subject to a contiguity constraint.
+A key distinguishing feature of this algorithm is the the number of regions formed is endogenous, rather than having to be specified a-prior by the user.
+Also in the clustering module are a set of methods to generate synthetic regions that respect the cardinality of solutions from the max-p algorithm.
+These provide a mechanism to evaluate the quality of the heuristic solution.

-## Exploratory Spatial Data Analysis (ESDA).
+## Exploratory Spatial Data Analysis (ESDA)
 Methods for global and local spatial autocorrelation analysis form the core of the PySAL ESDA module.
 The global methods include the analysis of binary outcomes via join count statistics with inference based on both normal approximations as well as permutation based approaches.
 For continuous variables, global version of Geary's C, Moran's I and the Getis-Ord G statistics are included, again with multiple approaches to inference.
 Local autocorrelation statistics include the local Moran and LISA statistics, and local versions of the Getis-Ord G statistics.

 In addition the these standard measures for autocorrelation analysis, the ESDA module also includes bivariate Moran statistics as well as a